sparrowwallet/sparrow/README.md

 `git clone --recursive https://github.com/sparrowwallet/sparrow.git`

-In order to build, Sparrow requires Java 17 or higher to be installed.
+In order to build, Sparrow requires Java 17 or 18 to be installed.
 The release binaries are built with [Eclipse Temurin 18.0.1+10](https://github.com/adoptium/temurin18-binaries/releases/tag/jdk-18.0.1%2B10).

 Other packages may also be necessary to build depending on the platform.
 On Debian/Ubuntu systems: